Skip to content

 How to Access Devices and Printers in Windows 11

-The Mixed Reality pane is a dedicated section within Windows 11 Settings designed for configuring and managing your VR devices, including setting up your play space and boundary.
-This feature is often found under System settings.
+The Mixed Reality pane is a dedicated area within Windows 11 Settings used to set up and manage your VR devices, like defining your play space.

 ⚡ Quick Answer